-Are you aware of legal assistance and services
+Are you aware of legal assistance and services provided by the State to GBV victims/survivors?

 Do you know of, or have you visited, any active shelters and/or Sexual Assault Referral Centres (SARCs) for GBV victims/survivors in the state?